wickandbergamot/wickandbergamot/docs/src/wallet-guide.md

 interacting with the keypair, and signing transactions to use/spend the tokens.
 Some are easier to use than others.
 Some store and back up private keys more securely.
-Safecoin supports multiple types of wallets so you can choose the right balance of security and convenience.
+Wickandbergamot supports multiple types of wallets so you can choose the right balance of security and convenience.

-**If you want to be able to receive SAFE tokens on the Safecoin blockchain, you first will need to create a wallet.**
+**If you want to be able to receive WICKANDBERGAMOT tokens on the Wickandbergamot blockchain, you first will need to create a wallet.**

 ## Supported Wallets

-Several browser and mobile app based wallets support Safecoin.
-Find the right one for you on the [Safecoin Ecosystem](https://solana.com/ecosystem/explore?categories=wallet) page.
+Several browser and mobile app based wallets support Wickandbergamot.
+Find the right one for you on the [Wickandbergamot Ecosystem](https://solana.com/ecosystem/explore?categories=wallet) page.

-For advanced users or developers, the [command-line wallets](wallet-guide/cli.md) may be more appropriate, as new features on the Safecoin blockchain will always be supported on the command line first before being integrated into third-party solutions.
+For advanced users or developers, the [command-line wallets](wallet-guide/cli.md) may be more appropriate, as new features on the Wickandbergamot blockchain will always be supported on the command line first before being integrated into third-party solutions.